Bone Conduction Hearing Devices (BCHD)

 Abutment – this is a direct connection to the internal fixture or implant through the skin and the processor is clipped on to the metal abutment of bone conduction devices and is available with all Cochlear Baha or Oticon Ponto BAHS processors.

-Magnetic coupling–the external processor is held on with a magnet over intact skin.
-This is available with Cochlear Baha Attract or MED-EL BONEBRIDGE.
+Magnetic coupling– the implant is surgically implanted under the skin and the external processor is held on with a magnet over intact skin.
+There are two options, Cochlear Osia 2 or MED-EL BONEBRIDGE.

 Softband – there is no internal fixture and the processor is attached to an elastic ‘softband’ to deliver sound by bone conduction.
 This type of fitting is available with all Cochlear Baha or Oticon Ponto BAHS processors.